-This article was written by Mark Samuels, Chief Editor at CIONET UK, and Roger Camrass, director of research at CIONET International.
+This article is written by Mark Samuels, Chief Editor at CIONET UK, and Roger Camrass, Director of Research at CIONET International.
 The content is based on the EY & CIONET UK Digital Leaders Forum event held on 24 April in the Temple Room at Andaz, London.
-Executive sponsor for Digital Leader Forum is Asheesh Malhotra, partner, technology strategy and transformation lead, Ernst & Young LLP